giodc/webba/QUICK_START_NEW_FEATURES.md

 ## 🚀 Getting Started with User Management & 2FA

-This guide will help you quickly set up and use the new features in Webbadeploy.
+This guide will help you quickly set up and use the new features in WharfTales.

 ---